Behavioral Economics

 Nobel laureate Herbert Simon, considered 1 of the originators of behavioral economics, argued that economic models must be based on realistic assumptions.
 Realistic assumptions would not only improve predictions but would also explain the real world better.
 The rules of economic models must accurately reflect how people behave and how they decide.
 Assumptions need to account for peer pressure, norms, culture, religion, gender, hierarchical relationships, and differences in preferences.

 Another concept developed during the 1950s, 1960s, and 1970s, is that people use heuristics, rather than formal logic, to make most decisions.
 Heuristics are rules of thumb used in decision-making to compensate for limited time, limited knowledge, and limited ability.
 For instance, most people do not know the probability of a given event, and even if they assume a ballpark figure, they usually do not know how to calculate the true probability mathematically, precisely.
 Most people base their assessment of probability on their intuition, which, in turn, is used to determine expected utility or expected value.
-Heuristics often yield correct results, but they also result in many decision-making errors and biases.
+Heuristics often yield correct results, but they also cause many decision-making errors and biases.
 Some examples of heuristics are the 1/N heuristic, where the probability or apportionment of available options is equalized, and the availability heuristic, which relies on what is more easily remembered.
 It has been reported that Harry Markowitz, the developer of modern portfolio theory, used a 1/N heuristic to allocate his retirement funds among a selection of portfolios.
 This diversification scheme is usually effective, but some heuristics lead to incorrect results, at least some of the time.
 For instance, during the early 1970s, Daniel Kahneman and Amos Tversky asked subjects what was more likely, a word that starts with K or where K is the 3rd letter.
-Most of the subjects said that words that start with K were more common, presumably because these words are more easily remembered, but, in actuality, words with K in the 3rd position are twice as common.
+Most said that words starting with K were more common, presumably because these words are more easily remembered, but, in actuality, words with K in the 3rd position are twice as common.

 The Essence of Behavioral Economics